Pentesting AD

 What You Should Know

-• Basic Python understanding (helpful but not required)
+Basic understanding of programming concepts (helpful but not required)

 Tools You Will Master